By: Dr. Jaycie Loewen Last Updated: January 23, 2023

 - Aimee, who struggled with memory loss and constant headaches for seventeen years before she underwent successful treatment.

-In some of these stories, years or even decades passed before brain injury survivors underwent successful treatment.
+In some of these stories, years or even decades passed before these brain injury survivors underwent successful treatment for the long-term effects of TBI.
 Fortunately, with the right type of help, healing progress is possible, even if a long time has passed since the injury occurred.

 If you’re suffering from persistent symptoms after brain trauma, don’t give up on recovery.
 Many of our patients struggle with headaches, word retrieval, feelings of overwhelm, and more before treatment.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
 To learn if you’re eligible for our program, sign up for a consultation with our team.

 Note: Any data relating to brain function mentioned in this post is from our first generation fNCI scans.
 Gen 1 scans compared activation in various regions of the brain with a control database of healthy brains.
 Our clinic is now rolling out second-generation fNCI which looks both at the activation of individual brain regions and at the connections between brain regions.
 Results are interpreted and reported differently for Gen 2 than for Gen 1; reports will not look the same if you come into the clinic for treatment.

 Jamie's Story: A Professional Skier Who "Had to Relearn Everything" After a Severe Brain Injury

 As a teenager, professional athlete Jamie "MoCrazy" Crane-Mauzy was already one of the world's best slopestyle and halfpipe skiers.
 She was the first woman in the world to land a double backflip at the X-Games, and by the age of eighteen, she'd won the Junior World Championships and moved to Utah to continue her training.